Supporting the transition to a low emissions, resilient economy

 Financial institutions can utilise the NZ Taxonomy to identify, assess, and report on financing of green and transitional economic activities.
 It provides a clear and consistent framework to support a range of potential applications:

 The NZ Taxonomy is one tool that can be used to support and contribute to Aotearoa New Zealand’s transition to a low-emissions and resilient economy.
-A credible and interoperable NZ Taxonomy will make it easier for financial flows to support the achievement of domestic and global climate goals.

 The NZ Taxonomy has been designed with both green and transition activity categories, based on the design recommendation of the independent technical advisory group (ITAG), and agreed by the Minister of Climate Change.
 Activities labelled either green or transition can be considered ‘NZ Taxonomy-aligned’, provided they meet all associated technical screening criteria.